pkage/asr_labs_docker/README.md

 docker-compose build
 ```

-To start the server, simply run:
+To start the server, run:

 ```
 docker-compose up